 "After suffering for nearly a year with awful heel pain, someone recommended The Foot Room.
 I was very impressed with the treatment I got.
 I have had orthotics in my shoes now for about 10 months and the pain was completely gone within the first week of wearing them.
 I'm still pain free now.
 I would highly recommend them"

 Our modern clinic in the centre of Longridge is easy to access from Preston, Fulwood, Clitheroe, Whalley and Blackburn.
 Our New Podiatry, health and wellness branch in Broughton, Preston, also offers, Physiotherapy, Advanced Facials and Massage and Ear and Hearing care is opening on 7th June 2021, 484 Garstang road, Broughton.
 Perfect for anyone who travels on the M55 or M6.
-Our current clinic at Broughton, is within Broughton Physiotherapy.
+Appointments now being taken.

 © The Foot Room 2021.
 All rights reserved.